 To change the way the camera shows up in your soft client's camera selection list, edit the USB Device Name.

-Allow Soft Client Control of the Camera
+Allow Soft Client Control of the System

-To allow conferencing applications to control the camera, check the box marked Enable UVC Extensions.
+To allow conferencing applications to control the camera, check the Enabled box for Enable UVC Extensions.